-The Haunt library houses, Asher thinks, roughly 8000 books.
-Asher isn’t sure of the exact number.
-When asked why, Asher has replied that books don’t like to be counted; they are more modest than we in matters of reproduction and extinction.
-There are also considerable sundries, a number of guest pipes, a leather sofa, a comfortable chair, and a long table (for getting out the ‘sources’, as an acquaintance likes to put it).
+The Haunt library houses, Asher thinks, roughly 8,000 books, though they have a tendency to produce offspring which requires the occasional installation of additional shelves.
+Asher isn't sure of the exact number of books.
+When asked why, Asher has replied that books don't like to be counted; they are more modest than we in matters of reproduction and extinction.
+The library also contains considerable sundries, a number of guest pipes, a leather sofa, a comfortable chair, and a long table (for getting out the 'sources', as an acquaintance likes to put it).
 Most of the paper files have been converted to digital media.
-All that remains of the originals are a few filing cabinets, a large blue tub, and “the pile” (which moves about the library seemingly on its own).
-The pile is a stubborn lot of pamphlets and oversized journals which have not lent themselves readily to scanning or copying.
-Rather than subjugating them by force, and despite eying them (and being eyed) rather uneasily now and then, Asher has been content to let these residents of the library lead an untroubled nomadic existence.
+All that remains of the originals are a few filing cabinets and "the pile"—a stubborn lot of pamphlets and oversized journals which have refused to be photographed.
+The pile moves about the library seemingly on its own.
+Rather than subjugating it by force, and despite eying it (and being eyed) rather uneasily now and then, Asher has been content to let this resident of the library lead an untroubled nomadic existence.

 Bestiary of the Haunt

-There are two Alsatians that live at Asher’s Haunt full time.
+There are two Alsatians that live at Asher's Haunt full time.
 They tend to serve duty as the indoor guard, and enjoy the glow of the fireplace that warms the meeting room.
 They are occasionally seen about on the moors by day, but are always at home during the night.
 Both canines are male.
 Atlas is sable with a blue streak on his chest.
-Prometheus is sable, with a small spotch of red behind his ear and is slightly larger.
-The Alsatians are guardians to Asher’s guests and tend to prowl the corridors at night sniffing and checking the rooms, before taking up positions in front of the main and back doors until morning.
-Both animals are of the shorter-haired variety, from the same litter, and were selected not for show but because they seemed the most alert of their litter.
+Prometheus is slightly larger and sable, with a small splotch of red behind one ear.
+The Alsatians are guardians to Asher's guests and tend to prowl the corridors at night sniffing and checking the rooms, before taking up positions in front of the main and back doors until morning.
+Both animals are of the shorter-haired variety, from the same litter, and were selected not for show but because they seemed the most alert of their siblings.

 Rarely, a shadow has been half-noticed in the trees behind the Haunt, only for a moment, and visitors have occasionally reported feeling as though they were not quite alone when approaching the Haunt at night.
 The lack of uninvited guests is perhaps partly owing to this sense that something besides the Dobermans is afoot there.
 At certain times of the month Asher has been noticed putting a bowl of milk and a sack on the gnarly stump of a long withered tree back of the Haunt.
 Guests have only raised an eyebrow on occasion when Asher, sitting deep in his thoughts, has suddenly uttered "the gruggy" and then, aware of his audience, quickly addressed some familiar topic.
 The general feeling is that the reference might be related.
 The Dobermans, if they are aware of the phenomenon, take no notice of any such presence in the night, which is quite unusual indeed.

 The merlin is a small falcon.
 This one is male, and hence slate blue with a dark terminal band on the tail.
 He is often seen hunting on the moors around the Haunt.
-Less often, he can be seen sitting on a particular window ledge in the Haunt.
-Even less often, he can be seen sitting on the back of a chair in the same room, if the window has been left open.
-Since this is rather far south of his natural habitat, there is no telling how he got here.
+Less often, he can be seen sitting on a particular window ledge.
+Even less often, he can be seen, if the window has been left open, standing on the back of a chair in the same room.
+Since this is rather far South of his natural habitat, there is no telling how he got here.